wohugb/wtfjs/README.md

 var a;
 var a;
 ```
-### 💡 Explanation:
+#### 💡 说明:

 All defenitions are merged into one definition.

 * [**13.3.2** Variable Statement](https://www.ecma-international.org/ecma-262/#sec-variable-statement)

-# Other resources
+## Other resources

 * [wtfjs.com](http://wtfjs.com/) — a collection of those very special irregularities, inconsistencies and just plain painfully unintuitive moments for the language of the web.
 * [Wat](https://www.destroyallsoftware.com/talks/wat) — A lightning talk by Gary Bernhardt from CodeMash 2012
 * [What the...
 JavaScript?](https://www.youtube.com/watch?v=2pL28CcEijU) — Kyle Simpsons talk for Forward 2 attempts to “pull out the crazy” from JavaScript.
 He wants to help you produce cleaner, more elegant, more readable code, then inspire people to contribute to the open source community.

-# 🎓 License
+## 🎓 License

 [![CC 4.0][license-image]][license-url]